ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/share.md

 </a>
 <br>

-Note that RDMkit provides a domain pages with information about data publication and sharing for both <a href="https://rdmkit.elixir-europe.org/bioimaging_data" target="_blank">Bioimagning data</a> and <a href="https://rdmkit.elixir-europe.org/proteomics" target="_blank">Proteomics data</a> respectively.
+Note that RDMkit provides domain pages with information about data publication and sharing for both <a href="https://rdmkit.elixir-europe.org/bioimaging_data" target="_blank">Bioimagning data</a> and <a href="https://rdmkit.elixir-europe.org/proteomics" target="_blank">Proteomics data</a> respectively.

 &nbsp;